Country Guide: Austria

 - Invoices for all new furniture, appliances, gifts, and objects of art / antiques (2 copies)

-- Shippers who have lived in the European Union prior to import may need a permit for the duty-free importation of household goods and personal effects ("Grundlagenbescheid") available at the Customs office nearest to the residence.
+- Owners of the goods who have lived in the European Union prior to import may need a permit for the duty-free importation of household goods and personal effects ("Grundlagenbescheid") available at the Customs office nearest to the residence.

-- Only used goods personally owned and used for at least 6 months by the shipper and are intended for use in the country may be imported.
+- Only used goods personally owned and used for at least 6 months by the owner of the goods and are intended for use in the country may be imported.

-- After customs clearance, the removal goods are prohibited for 1 year from sale or transfer unless Customs duties are paid.
+- After Customs clearance, the removal goods are prohibited for 12 months from sale or transfer unless Customs duties are paid.

 - Vehicle papers (type certificate)

-- For the import of a Motor Vehicle all residents need Grundlagenbescheid
+- For the import of a motor vehicle all owners of the goods need Grundlagenbescheid.

 - The shipment is free of duties only in connection with a move.

-- Vehicles must be in use and possession of the shipper for at least 6 months in the origin country.
+- Vehicles must be in use and possession of the owner of the goods for at least 6 months in the origin country.

 - A tax called “Normverbrauchsabgabe” (NOVA) or a standard consumption tax (between 8 and 14% of the actual value) must be paid at the time of registration.